eModbus/emodbus.github.io/_docs/modbusclient/rtuapi.md

 Note
 {: .label .label-yellow}

+{: .px-8 }
-{: .px-8 }hile the queue holds pointers to the requests only, the requests need memory as well.
+While the queue holds pointers to the requests only, the requests need memory as well.
 If you choose a `queueLimit` too large, you may encounter "out of memory" conditions!

 ## `void setTimeout(uint32_t TOV)`
 This call lets you define the time for stating a response timeout. `TOV` is defined in **milliseconds**.
 When the worker task is waiting for a response from a server, and the specified number of milliseconds has passed without data arriving, it will return a `TIMEOUT` error response.